GDS2005/mean-fullstack-ecommerce/README.md

 # MeanEcommerce

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+Ecommerce made with the MEAN stack.
+Angular 17.2.0 works as Client side framework (Frontend) and MongoDB, Express and Node.js as a Server side API REST (Backend).

+## Prerequisites

+1. Node.js Installed
+2. MongoDB Connection
+3. In Windows; `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned` to execute commands in console.

+## First Steps

+1. Clone the respository `git clone https://github.com/GDS2005/mean-fullstack-ecommerce.git`.
+2. Install Node Modules: `npm install`.
+3. Install Angular CLI: `npm install -g @angular/cli`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Also, run `node .\server\server.js` for the API REST.

 ## Code scaffolding